Is Estate Planning Just For The Elderly?

-Is estate planning just for the elderly.
-Simple answer: NO. But the problem is that whilst its important for everyone, those that are busy never seem to get around to it.
+Is estate planning just for the elderly?
+Simple answer: NO. But the problem is that whilst it’s important for everyone, those that are busy never seem to get around to it.
 Getting your affairs in order may be on your ‘list of things to do’ for a long time, and sometimes it’s not until something happens to someone close to you, or you plan an overseas trip, that you actually do something about it.

 As parents of young children, you really need to ensure you have guardians appointed, or else the decision will be taken out of your hands.
 I have written a few articles on this: